From death threats to corporate backlash, Russian NHL players ‘in a very difficult spot’

 “There’s stress,” said Capitals General Manager Brian MacLellan, whose 23-man roster includes four Russians.
 “They’re constantly thinking about the situation back home and here.
 There are conversations with family, conversations with people they know in both countries.
 They have relationships with Ukrainian people, too.
 I think they’re just trying to process that.”

-Many Russian players — including stars like Pittsburgh’s Evgeny Malkin and St. Louis’s Vladimir Tarasenko — have offered no public comment as their country cracks down on dissent.
+Many Russian players — including stars such as Pittsburgh’s Evgeny Malkin and St. Louis’s Vladimir Tarasenko — have offered no public comment as their country cracks down on dissent.
 Calgary Flames defenseman Nikita Zadorov is a notable exception.
 As the invasion began, Zadorov posted an Instagram photo consisting solely of the words “NO WAR” above his caption: “Stop it!”

 Zadorov posted the image knowing it likely meant he would never play for Russia’s national team again, understanding it could endanger family members.
-Putin has often turned to sports for propaganda.
-A high-profile athlete protesting the government would draw especially fierce rebuke.

-“It’s difficult for all the Russian players in the league,” MacLellan said.
-“There’s a lot of pressure put on them to have a political opinion either way, and they’re trying to balance out how they live their lives and what their political opinions are and the repercussions that could happen back home.”

 New York Rangers star Artemi Panarin, a vocal critic of Putin and supporter of opposition leader Alexei Navalny, took a leave of absence last year after a former Russian coach made accusations, printed in a Russian newspaper, that Panarin assaulted an 18-year-old woman in 2011.
 The Rangers called the allegation, “clearly an intimidation tactic being used against him for being outspoken on recent political events.”
-It perhaps shouldn’t be surprising that most Russian players have since avoided political commentary.
+It perhaps shouldn’t be surprising that most Russian players have avoided political commentary since then.

-No Russian player has faced harsher scrutiny in North American than Ovechkin.
-The Capitals have added security personnel for Ovechkin, who has long supported Putin in public.
+No Russian player has faced harsher scrutiny in North America than Ovechkin.
+The Capitals have added security personnel for Ovechkin, who long has supported Putin in public.
 In 2017, Russia built a “social movement” called “PutinTeam” around Ovechkin.
 “I never hid my relationship with our president, always openly supported him,” Ovechkin wrote in announcing PutinTeam.

-Ovechkin was criticized after a news conference last Friday in which called Putin “my president.
+Ovechkin was criticized after a news conference last Friday in which he called Putin “my president.”
 Despite his history of promoting Putin, Ovechkin insisted he was only an athlete and asked for peace.

 “Please, no more war,” Ovechkin said.
 “It doesn’t matter who is in the war — Russia, Ukraine, different countries.
 I think we live in a world, like, we have to live in peace and a great world.”

 The profile picture on Ovechkin’s Instagram page remains him smiling and posing next to Putin, flashing a peace sign.
-One Capitals official asked rhetorically what would happen if Ovechkin, who lives with his family in Russia in the offseason, removed the profile photo.
+One Capitals official asked rhetorically what would happen if Ovechkin — who lives with his family in Russia in the offseason, and whose wife, two sons and parents were in Russia as he spoke to the media last week — replaced the profile photo.

 “He’s been put under an incredible amount of pressure,” MacLellan said.
 “Because of his status, he’s put in a hard situation to probably handle the situation that I’m not sure he’s fully thought out.
 It’s hard for him.
 We talk to him.
 He gets pressured from all sides — from North America, from Russia, from family, from a lot of different people.
 He tries to sort it out how he can handle it.
 We try to support him.”